What is a Subject Matter Expert? Exploring the Role and Responsibilities

 Services offered by Subject Matter Experts

-The roles and responsibilities of Subject Matter Experts (SMEs) varies upon their area of expertise and the industry or sector they work in.
+Subject Matter Experts (SMEs) can offer a variety of services depending on their area of expertise and the industry or sector they work in.
 Here are some examples of services that SMEs may offer:

 1. Training and Development